Closing in on 105: Age is just a number, but for Vernon Sellars, it's a big one

 Maybe it was Sellars’ intelligence that got him through.
 After all, he said, “I didn’t smoke around my parents.”

 Genetics might have improved his staying power.
-The second-oldest of six brothers, Sellars buried his youngest brother only last year at the age of 94.
+The second-oldest of five brothers, Sellars buried his youngest brother only last year at the age of 94.

 People are also reading…